Herbs and Supplements to Support Implantation

 There are various therapies that can be helpful in supporting implantation and reducing miscarriage risk.
 However, it is important to get a full workup through a naturopathic doctor, medical doctor and/or a fertility clinic.
 This can help determine potential underlying causes and contributing factors associated with fertility challenges.
 When it comes to natural therapies, the dosage and duration of use matters.
 It is important to talk to a healthcare practitioner for individualized support and to ensure safety of all herbs and supplements recommended.
-Our team at Awaken Life focuses on fertility care and wellness.
-We are here to support you along your journey and answer any questions you may have.
+At Awaken Life, I focus on fertility care and wellness.
+I am here to support you along your journey and answer any questions you may have.

 - Timeva T, Shterev A, Kyurkchiev S. Recurrent implantation failure: the role of the endometrium.
 J Reprod Infertil.
 2014;15(4):173–183.

 - Romm, A., MD.
 (2010).
 Botanical Medicine for Women’s Health.
 St. Louis, MO: Churchill Livingstone